 WACD regularly communicates information to members and partners

 - WACD’s public-facing website helps to inform the general public, agencies, and lawmakers about Washington’s conservation districts, the importance of locally led conservation, and the role of WACD in advancing the interests of our member conservation districts.

 - Our members and partners website provides more granular, detailed information of importance to our member districts and partners.

-- A weekly newsletter is sent to subscribers to alert them to the most important and urgent items before WACD.
+- A regular newsletter is sent to subscribers to alert them to the most important and urgent items before WACD.

-- We maintain a list of current bookmarks that help members and partners find current articles and news from around the country.
+- We maintain a list of current bookmarks that help members and partners find current articles and news about conservation from around the country.
 This resource is updated several times a week.

 WACD supports statewide interactive communication systems

 Our statewide communication portals make it easy for people in our conservation community to resolve needs and better serve their customers.